Meal Plan FAQs

 What About May Term Plans?

 Don’t worry about missing your Meal Plan during May Term!
-Residential students enrolled in a May Term course are automatically enrolled in the May Term Plan as noted above: 50 Block Meals and $75 in Dining Dollars.
-Commuter students enrolled in a May Term course are permitted to purchase this plan, as are students enrolled in a May Term travel course.
+All students enrolled in a May Term course are automatically enrolled in the May Term Plan as noted above: 50 Block Meals and $75 in Dining Dollars.

 If I’m in a hurry, can I get carry out at The Table at Irvine Commons?